tbraun3uwo/4442-Group-Project/README.md

 - Requirement: Python 3.11
 - Installing dependencies: `pip install -r requirements.txt`

-- trainModel.py: fine tune available pre-trained resnet18 using Handwritten Math Symbols dataset to recognize each of the math symbols
+- trainModel.py: fine-tune the available pre-trained ResNet18 using Handwritten Math Symbols dataset to recognize each of the math symbols

 - detectorModel.py: run the trained model to:
   - Recognize handwritten math work